 In this respect, craft brewers appeal to a different market than larger beer producers marketing their well-known product lines to national audiences.
 While customers may express a strong preference for Budweiser, Miller, or Coors brands, reportedly, most craft brewery customers prefer to sample products from a cross-section of breweries.
 This tendency places a requirement upon these small businesses to introduce trendy new products to local markets.

 Resolving Point-of-Sale Issues

 Competition within the $26 billion craft beer marketplace in the United States prompts a growing number of small brewers to seek point-of-sale venues at retail outlets and restaurants.
 Yet this trend also creates new challenges.
 One of these issues relates to reduced profit margins on wholesale sales.

-Additionally, when they market within a larger geographic area, craft brewers may need to invest in attractive packaging and sales displays.
+Additionally, craft brewers may need to invest in attractive packaging and sales displays when they market within a larger geographic area.
 These materials help introduce prospective buyers to their brands.
 This requirement increases the costs of production,

 The Heavy Demands of a Saturated Marketplace